 In order to use Google Cloud Speech with Integromat, it is necessary to have a Google Cloud Platform account.
-If you do not have one, you can create an account at Google Cloud Speech-to-text website.
+If you do not have one, you can create an account on the Google Cloud Speech-to-text website.

 To connect Google Cloud Speech to Integromat you must connect your Google Cloud Platform account to Integromat.
 To do so, you must provide the Client ID and Client Secret.